Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions: Introduction

-This paper is organized as follows: Section~\ref{sec:model} briefly introduces the nucleon coalescence model and the MUSIC hybrid model.
-Section~\ref{sec:results} presents and discusses results on the multiplicity dependence of the spectra, particle yield $dN/dy$, the coalescence parameters for deuteron and triton production, and the yield ratio $N_t N_p/N_d^2$ in Au+Au collisions at RHIC BES energies and in Pb+Pb collisions at LHC.
+This paper is organized as follows: Section~\ref{sec:model} briefly introduces the nucleon coalescence model for deuteron and triton production, and the MUSIC+UrQMD hybrid model for the description of heavy- ion collision dynamics at RHIC.
+Section~\ref{sec:results} presents and discusses results from the MUSIC+UrQMD hybrid model on the multiplicity dependence of the transverse momentum spectra and the rapidity distributions of protons, deuterons and tritons, the coalescence parameters for deuteron and triton production, and the yield ratio $N_{t} N_{p}/N_{d}^{2}$ in Au+Au collisions at RHIC BES energies.
+The obtained charged particle multiplicity dependence of the yield ratio $N_{t} N_{p}/N_{d}^{2}$ is then compared with that from the AMPT+coalescence model and also extended to Pb+Pb collisions at LHC by using the VISHNU+coalescence model.
 Section~\ref{sec:summary} concludes this paper with a summary.